AlunAlun/Obsidian/Alun/Boating/Sailing notes.md

 	- Loosen mast cleat and control while pulling sail down - do not allow to fall into water
 	- Pull sail from *bottom* (below metal guides) - this allows quick raising in emergency
 - **Mainsail**:
+	- Tighten *Topping Lift* to stop boom from falling and crushing your crew
 	- Tighten *Lazy jacks* so sail falls neatly into Lazy Bag.
-	- On smaller yacht, cleat halyard to *mast cleat*.
+	- On smaller yachts, cleat halyard to *mast cleat*.
 Loosen cockpit cleat
 	- Leave halyard loose and organised
 	- Loosen mast cleat and control while pulling sail down
 	- (Roller mast uncleat furling line - check if extra cleat on mast.
 Pull furling line while keeping tension on sheet to ensure clean roll)